MetaRank: Task-Aware Metric Selection for Model Transferability Estimation: Introduction

+In this paper, we introduce MetaRank, a meta-learning framework for automatic, task-aware MTE metric selection.
+MetaRank combines historical evidence from meta-training datasets with the source-model ordering behavior of candidate metrics on the target dataset.
+Specifically, it adopts a retrieve-and-rerank cascade.
+The retrieval stage identifies a compact set of promising metrics based on their historical performance on meta-training datasets with similar meta-features.
+Beyond reducing online metric-evaluation cost, this stage prunes less promising candidates and provides the reranker with a more relevant search space.
+The reranking stage then converts the scores of each retrieved metric into pairwise source-model preferences, providing a shared representation for metrics with heterogeneous definitions and scales.
+It further employs product-kernel ridge regression to predict metric utility by jointly modeling similarities in dataset meta-features and ordering behaviors, enabling fine-grained metric ranking.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We found that the effectiveness of MTE metrics are highly task-dependent, which motivates the development of an automatic selection method. \item We propose a meta-learning framework called MetaRank that leverages semantic embeddings of both the target dataset and the metrics to rank candidate metrics for any given dataset. \item Extensive experiments across 11 pretrained models and 11 target datasets demonstrate the strong effectiveness of our approach. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We show that the effectiveness of MTE metrics is highly task-dependent, which motivates the development of an automatic task-aware selection method.

+\item We propose MetaRank, a meta-learning framework with a retrieve-and-rerank architecture.
+MetaRank maps heterogeneous metrics into a shared behavioral space via pairwise-order representations, and employs a product-kernel to jointly model dataset meta-features and ordering behavior for task-aware metric selection.